-- one for clergy to describe their own sense of giftedness, work history and skills, with links to relevant web sites and materials, and - one for the congregation to describe their unique character, hopes, strengths and needs, including links to web sites and other resources.
+- one for clergy to describe their own sense of giftedness, work history and skills, with links to relevant websites and materials, and - one for the congregation to describe their unique character, hopes, strengths and needs, including links to websites and other resources.

-It will be possible to generate potential candidates through the individual OTM Portfolios on file in New York, but this will likely not be its primary use.
-Instead it will be an invaluable tool in introducing candidates to congregations at a much deeper level more quickly than has been true in the past.
-Canon Nunez has access to candidates all over the country, and indeed, around the Anglican Communion.
+The individual OTM Portfolios will be an invaluable tool in introducing candidates to congregations at a much deeper level more quickly than has been true in the past.
+Canon Holcombe has access to candidates all over the country.
 Consequently, for the most part, names will be introduced into the process from lists generated by him, by nominations from Bishop Brewer and from suggestions made within the congregation.

 Both the OTM community portfolio and the clergy OTM portfolios will be a vital part of every process.